Ontario College Advanced Diploma | 6 semesters | Barrydowne Campus

-• National accreditation since 2003.
-Current accreditation through Technology Accreditation Canada
+• Nationally-accredited program through Technology Accreditation Canada (TAC)

 • Opportunity to gain summer employment through the Infrastructure Opportunities Partnership (IOP) and Municipal Engineering Opportunities Partnership (MEOP)